fierro-matias/dem-msw-particles/README.md

 # dem-msw-particles

-Calibration datasets for spatially varying particle and model properties, together with custom user-defined modules for DEM simulations based on Ansys Rocky 2024 R1.
+This repository supports modeling and calibration of municipal solid waste (MSW) particles for Discrete Element Method (DEM) simulations, with focus on particles properties and model parameters.

-This repository supports modeling and calibration of municipal solid waste (MSW) particles in industrial DEM applications, with a focus on spatially dependent material behavior and parameter mapping.
+Calibration datasets for varying particle and model properties, together with custom user-defined modules for DEM simulations based on Ansys Rocky 2024 R1.

 ---